ForgeRock/openid/README.md

-# OpenID Connect Client Profile Examples
+# OpenID Connect Examples

-These simple examples use the OpenID Connect provider support in OpenAM.
+These simple examples use the OpenID Connect 1.0 provider support in OpenAM 10.2.

+1. Clone the project for deployment in your container alongside OpenAM.
+     For example, with OpenAM in `/path/to/tomcat/webapps/openam`, clone this under `/path/to/tomcat/webapps` into `/path/to/tomcat/webapps/openid`.
+2. Adjust the configuration as necessary.
+     See the `*.js` files.
+3. Create the agent profile as described in the examples.
+4. Try it out.

 Neither example is secure.
 Instead both are completely transparent, showing the requests and the steps for the Basic and Implicit Profiles.

 TODO

 *   Dynamic registration
 *   Session management